keyboard_arrow_up

 Blow Molding

-The formation of a hollow object, such as a plastic tank, by using air to expand a hollow tube, called a parison, against the internal walls of a mold.
+The formation of a hollow object, such as a plastic tank, by using air to expand a hollow tube (parison) against the internal walls of a mold.

 Casting

-The process in which a mold is filled with a mixture of resin, fillers, and/or fibers to form an end product, such as a plastic tank.
+A process in which a mold is filled with a mixture of resin, fillers, and/or fibers to create a finished product like a plastic tank.

 Contact Molding